carpentries-incubator/hpc-intro/_episodes/05-scheduler.md

 [//]: # TODO ??Diagram??

 This is all well for doing small tasks, but what if we want to do several things one after another without without waiting in-between?
-Or what if we want to repeat the same series of command again later?
+Or what if we want to repeat a series of command again later?

 This is where _batch processing_ becomes useful, this is where instead of entering commands directly to the terminal we write them down in a text file or _script_.
 Then, the script can be _executed_ by calling it with `bash`.